GRACE — What Is God’s Grace? How Do You Receive It? How Do You Grow In It?

-The reason this teaching is important is because there’s a lot of error about God’s grace in the body of Christ today.
+The reason this article is important is because there’s a lot of error about God’s grace in the body of Christ today.
 This includes error concerning the linking topics above, especially repentance.
 A top example would be the erroneous idea that God’s grace is “unconditional.”
 Really?
 If this were so, then everyone would have it.
-True, God’s favor is unmerited in the sense that you cannot work for it or purchase it, but there are conditions to receiving it… and growing in it.
-If this weren’t so, then everyone would have it—or will have it—and that’s Universalism, a clearly unbiblical doctrine.
+It’s true that God’s favor is unmerited in the sense that you cannot work for it or purchase it, but there are conditions to receiving it… and growing in it.
+If this weren’t so, then everyone would have it—or will have it—and that’s Universalism, a blatantly unbiblical doctrine.

-I should stress that this article is rooted in what God’s Word teaches about grace and not what this or that sect/camp/minister teaches.
+I should stress that this article is rooted in what God’s Word teaches about grace and not what this or that sect/camp/popular minister teaches.
 Thankfully, the Scriptures are simple and unmistakable on the topic.

 Let’s start with: